GDPR Implications for Market Research

-Market researchers must continue to refine data collection strategies as state lawmakers struggle to ensure data privacy compliance
+Market researchers continue to refine the data collection process as states ensure compliance

 It’s almost four years now since the European Union (EU)’s General Data Protection Regulation (GDPR) officially started, sending a global ripple effect regarding consumer data protection around the world and into the United States.
 We have seen mixed compliance in data breach reporting and subsequent fines, continued privacy advocate criticism, and state legislation follow-up with states like California adopting the California Consumer Privacy Act (CCPA) which went into effect on January 1, 2020.

 For those interested in conducting market research, it has meant new consent requirements, limited use of data, destruction of data after project completion, and other adjustments to the industry work overall.
 Although breach notification has increased with the GDPR and fines are starting to be imposed on companies for those breaches we are still in a period of uncertainty of how it will affect market research directly.

 It is clear however GDPR rules means market researchers have to act now to refine their GDPR compliance strategies and processes before significant negative consequences are commonplace.

 What is the reason for implementing GDPR?

 The EU GDPR regulations went into effect formally on May 25, 2018, after gaining status as the most heavily lobbied law in the history of the EU.
 The goal of the GDPR was twofold: first, the government wanted to make data privacy laws consistent throughout the EU, and second, it strove to protect the basic data privacy rights of its citizens during the modern age of digital data.